4 portions. Maximum cost: £5.70,

 To wash the gai lan, trim 1-inch from the ends of stalk and discard.
 In large wok or pan (large enough to hold all stalks), heat just 1 tablespoon of the cooking oil over medium heat.

 Toasting the garlic should take about 2 minutes.
-While the garlic is toasting, in a small bowl mix the stock, wine and sugar and set aside.
+While the garlic is toasting, in a small bowl mix 4 tbsp stock, 1 tbsp of rice wine and 1/4 tsp of sugar and set aside.

-Turn the heat to high and add the ginger, fry for 30 seconds.
-Add the gai lan stalks and use your spatula to scoop up the oil so that every stalk has been bathed with the ginger/garlic-infused oil for 30 seconds.
+Turn the heat to high and add tan inch of ginger (peeled and cut into discs), fry for 30 seconds.
+Add the gai lan and use your spatula to scoop up the oil so that every stalk has been bathed with the ginger/garlic-infused oil for 30 seconds.

-Pour the stock mixture into the wok and immediately cover the wok with a tight fitting lid.
-Turn the heat to medium and let the vegetable steam for 3-4 minutes, until stalks can be easily pierced with a paring knife or fork.
+Pour the stock mixture into the wok and immediately cover the wok with a tight fitting lid (or use tin foil).
+Turn the heat to medium and let the vegetables steam for 3-4 minutes, until stalks can be easily pierced with a paring knife or fork.

 Remove the gai lan to a plate, leaving any remaining stock mixture in the wok.
 If you want, pick out and discard the ginger coins.
-To the wok, add the oyster sauce and sesame oil and bubble and thicken on high for 1 minute.
+To the wok, add 3 tbsp of oyster sauce and 1/2 tsp of sesame oil and allow to bubble and thicken on high for 1 minute.
 Pour the sauce mixture over the gai lan and serve.

 - 300g of Chinese broccoli (Gai Lan) (£3.20 for a packet)